 She also assists clients with general healthcare-related business and operational issues including drafting organizational documents, employment and service contracts, and provider policies.
 She frequently represents healthcare clients in practice acquisitions and mergers.
 Meghan has also represented clients through various stages of state and federal government investigation and inquiry.

-Meghan represents regulated utilities in commercial contract, condemnation, construction defect, encroachment, personal injury and wrongful death claims.
+Meghan represents regulated utilities and health care entities in commercial contract, condemnation, construction defect, encroachment, personal injury and wrongful death claims.

 - Pace Law School, J.D., 2013